-Your doctor will enter the orders and the medications are prepared.
+Your doctor will send the orders go to the pharmacist who prepares the medications and sends them to the nurses in the Chemotherapy & Infusion Center.
 Your nurses will review the orders, double-check them for your safety, and administer the drug therapy as ordered.

-5 Chemotherapy/Infusion Appointment
+5 Your Appointment in Chemotherapy Infusion Center

 We want your appointment to go as safely and smoothly as possible and we want you to know what to expect so you can plan accordingly.
 As we strive to provide the best cancer treatments, nothing is more important to us than your safety and your comfort.
 Your appointment will include the lab tests and other processes we have described.
-For example, if you have an 8:00 a.m. appointment, the time it takes for lab test results and preparation of the drug means that your chemotherapy may not begin until about 9:00 a.m. or later.
+For example, if you have an 8:00 a.m. appointment, the time it takes for lab test results and pharmacy preparation of the drug means that your chemotherapy may not begin until about 9:00 a.m. or later.
 This is important if you need to arrange transportation or other personal matter.